Duke of Sutherland: Clearances

 The next clearances were in Assynt in 1812, under the direction of Sellar, establishing large sheep farms and resettling the old tenants on the coast.
 Sellar had the assistance of the local tacksmen in this and the process was conducted without unrest – despite the unpopularity of events.
-But in 1813, planned clearances in the Strath of Kildonan were accompanied by riots: an angry mob drove prospective sheep farmers out of the valley when they came to view the land, and a situation of confrontation existed for more than six weeks, with Sellar failing to successfully negotiate with the protesters.
+However, in 1813, planned clearances in the Strath of Kildonan were accompanied by riots: an angry mob drove prospective sheep farmers out of the valley when they came to view the land, and a situation of confrontation existed for more than six weeks, with Sellar failing to successfully negotiate with the protesters.
 Ultimately, the army was called out and the estate made concessions such as paying very favourable prices for the cattle of those being cleared.
 This was assisted by landlords in surrounding districts taking in some of those displaced and an organised party emigrating to Canada.
 The whole process was a severe shock to Lady Sutherland and her advisers, who were, in the words of historian Eric Richards, "genuinely astonished at this response to plans which they regarded as wise and benevolent".